 Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
 Examples include assumptions about future employment mortality and future salary increases.
 Actuarially determined amounts regarding the net pension liability are subject to continual revision as actual results are compared to past expectations, and new estimates are made about the future.
-The actuarial assumptions used in the June 30, 2018 valuation was based on the results of an experience study, for the period July 1, 2009 to June 30, 2014.
+The actuarial assumptions used in the June 30, 2019 valuation was based on the results of an experience study, for the period July 1, 2013 to June 30, 2018.
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from July 1, 2009 through June 30, 2014.
+The required Schedules of Employers' Net pension Liability located in the required supplementary information following the notes to the Financial Statements present multi-year trend information regarding whether the plan fiduciary net positions are increasing or decreasing over time relative to the total pension liability.
+The Total Pension Liability as of June 30, 2019 is based on actuarial valuations for the same period, updates using generally accepted actuarial principles.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.
+The long term expected rate of return on pension plan investments was determined using a building block method in which best estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long term expected rate of return (Continued)

+by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.

-Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2018 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of June 30, 2019 are summarized in the following table:

+Long-Term Expected

+Target Asset Portfolio Real Rate of

+Allocation Return

+Public equity 50% 2.15%

+Public fixed income 35% 1.51%

+Alternatives 15% .64%

+Totals 100% 4.30%

+Inflation 2.7%

-Public equity Public fixed income Alternatives Totals Target Asset Allocation 50% 35% 15% 100% Long-Term Expected Portfolio Real Rate of Return 2.2% 1.5% .6% 4.3% Inflation Expected Arithmetic Nominal Return 2.7% 7.0%
+Expected Arithmetic Nominal Return 2.7% 7.0%

+Expected Antimietic Nominal Return 7.076

-The discount rate used to measure the total pension liability was 7.275%.
+The discount rate used to measure the total pension liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers will be made at the actuarially determined rates approved by the Board of Trustees and PRSAC taking into consideration the recommendation of the System's actuary.
 Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.